tothepoweroftom/outliner/README.md

 # Fabricating Alternatives - Outliner API

 This is an app for generating a masked cutout of the most salient object in a image.
-Build on the work of [Ge Zheng](https://github.com/Joker316701882/Salient-Object-Detection)
+Building upon the work of [Ge Zheng](https://github.com/Joker316701882/Salient-Object-Detection)

 The API was build to take a DataURL base64 string as a post request and returns the masked image in the same format.